-An entity in PKI context is also known as "subject", including an individual, organisation, account and/or device.
-As Telstra PKI currently offers low assurance level, this CP only consider the device as the "subject", such as Telstra application server or other machine devices.
-The subject will use common name (CN) as the certificate's entity name.
-In other situation, a subject alternative name (SAN) is also used, it structures and lists all the domain names and IP addresses that fall under the security umbrella of a particular certificate.
+An entity in PKI context is also known as a "subject", including an individual, organisation, account and/or device.
+This CP only consider the device as the "subject", such as Telstra hosted application server managed by the Telstra Purple CBA team.
+The subject will use Common Name (CN) as the certificate's entity name.
+In other situation, a Subject Alternative Name (SAN) is also used, it structures and lists all the domain names and IP addresses that fall under the security umbrella of a particular certificate.
 SAN define a particular DNS amongst the other servers hosted on the same server, e.g., subdomains.